maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 For more information about components and how to use this great feature to customize your signup process - see [components](./Components.md).

-For deeper learning about how components function within Advanced Billing, we recommend the following resources:
+For deeper learning about how components function within Advanced Billing, we recommend the following help articles:

 - [Setting component allocations](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404527849997)
 - [Building components in Advanced Billing](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405020625677#creating-components)